6 killed after vintage aircraft collide at Dallas air show

 The B-17, a cornerstone of U.S. air power during World War II, is an immense four-engine bomber used in daylight raids against Germany.
 The Kingcobra, a U.S. fighter plane, was used mostly by Soviet forces during the war.
 Most B-17s were scrapped at the end of World War II and only a handful remain today, largely featured at museums and air shows, according to Boeing.

-Several videos posted on social media showed the fighter plane appearing to fly into the bomber, causing them to quickly crash to the ground and setting off a large ball of fire and smoke.
+Several videos posted on social media showed the fighter plane flying into the bomber, causing them to quickly crash to the ground and setting off a large ball of fire and smoke.

-“It was really horrific to see,” Aubrey Anne Young, 37, of Leander.
-Texas, who saw the crash.
-Her children were inside the hangar with their father when it occurred.
-“I’m still trying to make sense of it.”
+The Commemorative Air Force has had previous crashes during its more than 60-year history, including a deadly 1995 crash near Odessa, Texas, involving a B-26 bomber that killed five crew members, according to an NTSB report.
+The plane crashed while practicing for an air show.
+The NTSB determined that the probable cause of the 1995 crash was the failure of the pilot to maintain minimum airspeed for flight.

-A woman next to Young can be heard crying and screaming hysterically on a video that Young uploaded to her Facebook page.
+In 2001, two separate West Texas crashes involving planes owned by the group — one in April and one in May — killed three people.
+In June 2005, two people were killed when a single-engine plane owned by the group crashed in Williamson, Georgia.

 Wings Over Dallas bills itself as “America’s Premier World War II Airshow,” according to a website advertising the event.
 The show was scheduled for Nov.
 11-13, Veterans Day weekend, and guests were to see more than 40 World War II-era aircraft.
 Its Saturday afternoon schedule of flying demonstrations included the “bomber parade” and “fighter escorts” that featured the B-17 and P-63.